 With years of direct fundraising experience, Mr. Macnab is the developer of nationally recognized major gift, annual giving, direct mail and planned giving programs.
 He has presented fundraising training seminars and provided general fundraising counsel, capital campaign, and planned and major gift support to clients throughout the nation.

-- Retained counsel for counsel for the Meals on Wheels Foundation of Northern Illinois beginning with a major gifts capacity audit;
+- Retained planned and major gifts counsel for the MEALS ON WHEELS FOUNDATION OF NORTHERN ILLINOIS beginning with a major gifts capacity audit;

-Mr. Macnab is comfortable in a variety of roles including that of teacher, student, coach, mentor, colleague and friend.
+Mr. Macnab is comfortable in a variety of roles including that of a teacher, student, coach, mentor, colleague, and friend.
 He takes great personal satisfaction from helping others find ways to build their dreams.

 To do so he has had to learn (and is skilled and experienced at helping others learn) the difference between fundraising and philanthropy.